opengisci/opengisci.github.io/_posts/2023-10-05-malawi-climate-rpr.md

 term: fa23
 ---

-In this workshop we will:
+In this lab we will:

 - complete a reproduction of Malcomb et al (2014)
 - compare reproduction results with original results